Moving on Up: Advancing Leaders of Color in Dance

 Co-Director, Masacote Dance Company

 Ana Masacote is an award-winning Latin dance specialist, educator, and womanpreneur who passionately believes that through dance, we can facilitate social change within communities.
-She is a co-founder and partner of Masacote Entertainment and has spread the salsa bug to more than 30 countries across five continents.
+She is a co-founder/partner of Masacote Entertainment and founder/director of Dance to Power and has spread the salsa bug to more than 30 countries across five continents.
 Ana is also the producer and executive director of Yo Soy LOLA, a movement to reclaim the Latina narrative through artistic platforms and a scholarship initiative for Latinx MA artists, and the founder of Dance to Power, LLC, an online Afro-Latin dance academy dedicated to educating and uplifting womxn and allies around the world through Afro-Latin dance.
 Ana was a recipient of the 2015 New England Salsa Music Award for lifetime achievement in dance, an alumna of the 2015 Goldman Sachs 10KSB National Program, a recipient of the SBA’s MA Minority-Owned Business of the Year Award, and holds a bachelor’s in Management Science from MIT in Cambridge.
 She began her formal dance training with folkloric dance at age 5 and Salsa at age 15, and she has been a judge and guest of honor at salsa competitions and festivals worldwide.

 Founder, Modern Connections Collective